 You advocate taking a small first aid kit, what should it have in it?

-Your 360 expedition guide carries a very comprehensive first aid kit which contains a wide range of supplies and medications.
+Your 360 Leader and/or Climbing Sherpa will carry a very comprehensive first aid kit that contains a wide range of supplies and medications.
 They are fully trained to use whatever is needed for any emergency that may arise.
-We advocate keeping this in mind when packing your own first aid supplies and keeping your own FA kit as compact and light as possible.
+We advocate keeping this in mind when packing your own first aid supplies and keeping your own first aid kit as compact and light as possible.

 What gear will I need?